therealmatt84/create-your-own-adventure/english/marshmallow.md

 anything but an ordinary morning.
 You didn't go out last night, you don't usually take intoxicants, what's happening...?

 Maybe this is a dream?

+A dream within a dream?

 Or a [memory](memories/memories.md)?